SAP/ui5-webcomponents/docs/2-advanced/09-accessibility.md

 For more information regarding the available themes and how to use them, see the [Configuration](../2-advanced/01-configuration.md) section.

-### Theme selection according to OS settings
+### Theme Selection According to OS Settings

-The UI5 Web Components framework does not offer a built-in mechanism for selecting themes based on the user's OS settings.
+The UI5 Web Components framework does not offer a built-in mechanism for selecting themes based on the users' OS settings.
 However, we recommend using standard APIs to implement OS-based theme selection in applications built with UI5 Web Components.

 #### Light | Dark

-To synchronize theme switching with the OS's light or dark mode, you can use the [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS Media feature, as shown below:
+To synchronize theme switching with the OS's light or dark mode, you can use the [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS Media feature, as shown in the next example:

 Check `prefers-color-scheme` for `dark` or `light` and apply one of the availabe light/dark themes (Horizon Morning, Horizon Evening, ect.)